Configuration Options

 Other Option

-Enable an “Other” option to allow alternative flows when no predefined option fits:
+Enable an “Other” option to allow alternative flows when no predefined option fits:- Adds an additional flow path for custom responses

 - Useful for collecting unexpected or custom answers